jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-functions-guide.md

 Most End-User action in AdapTable will be via AdaptableFunctions.

-Many AdapTableFunctions contain an array of Objects that users can create, edit or delete (if their Entitlements allow), e.g. AdvancedSearch, ConditionalStyle, PercentBars etc.
+Many AdapTableFunctions contain an array of Objects that users can create, edit or delete (if their Entitlements allow), e.g. ConditionalStyle, PercentBars etc.

 ## Functions UI

 There are a number of different ways in which end-Users will interact with AdapTableFunctions in the AdapTable UI:

 - Most AdapTableFunctions have a dedicated **popup screen**.
-AdapTableFunctions that contain an array of items (e.g. AdvancedSearch) will typically display these in a table with buttons to add / edit.
+AdapTableFunctions that contain an array of items (e.g. `ConditionalStyle`) will typically display these in a table with buttons to add / edit.
 AdapTableFunctions which perform actions (e.g SmartEdit, BulkUpdate) will contain UI controls to allow the AdapTableFunction to be used.

 - Some AdapTableFunctions provide **Toolbars** which can be displayed in the Dashboard (via Tabs).
 These provide easy access to commonly used AdapTableFunctions e.g. Layouts, Reports, Quick Search.
 You are able to stipulate which Toolbars are visible through the *Dashboard* AdapTableFunction.